 How is my property value determined?

 Values are determined by comparing your property with properties that are similar in location, design, size, age and amenities.
-Comparable sales that occurred in the appraisal data collection period, typically between Jan 1, 2013 and June 30, 2014, are to be considered.
-If there is insufficient data, the Assessor may consider sales within the 5 year period ending June 30,2104 by going back in 6 month increments to obtain adequate comparable valuation data; however this data must be time trended to the June 30, 2014 appraisal date.
+Comparable sales that occurred in the appraisal data collection period, typically between January 1, 2017 and June 30, 2018, are to be considered.
+If there is insufficient data, the Assessor may consider sales within the 5-year period ending June 30, 2018 by going back in 6-month increments to obtain adequate comparable valuation data; however this data must be time trended to the June 30, 2018 appraisal date.
 This is known as the Sales Comparison Approach.
 For non-residential property, the cost and the income approaches to value are also considered.

 How are property taxes calculated?